 Did she do it?
-This little dog surely didn’t.
+This little dog surely didn't.
 Look at those eyes.
-This is the perfect pop-culture costume reference for your dog this year.
-It hearkens back to a stranger time during the global pandemic when we were all stuck inside and addicted to a TV series that strongly implied that a “tiger sanctuary” owner who only wears animal print killed her husband and fed him to the tigers.
-We’re certainly not here to take a stance on that issue, but what even is 2020?
+This is the perfect pop-culture costume reference for your dog this year, and it hearkens back to a stranger time during the global pandemic, where we were all stuck inside and addicted to a TV series that strongly implied that a "tiger sanctuary" owner who only wears animal print killed her husband and fed him to the tigers.
+What even is 2020?

 He's creepy and he's kooky, mysterious and spooky, and altogether ooky.
 While "Cousin Itt" always had a new profession in the works, we're pretty sure this guy's primary job is being a good boy.
 This pet costume could be replicated with a black felt bowler hat, black sunglasses, and long, yellow/tan/cream yarn.
 When people come to see 'em, he'll really be a screa-um.